PointCloudLibrary/pcl/doc/tutorials/content/extract_indices.rst

    :language: cpp
    :lines: 67-70

-represent the actual indices extraction filter.
+represent the actual indices :pcl:`extraction filter <pcl::ExtractIndices>`.
 To process multiple models, we run the process in a loop, and after each model is extracted, we go back to obtain the remaining points, and iterate.
 The *inliers* are obtained from the segmentation process, as follows: